kubeflow/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

   ```

 1. Review and fill all the environment variables in `gcp-blueprints/kubeflow/env.sh`, they will be used by `kpt setter` later on, and some of them will be used in this deployment guide.
-Review the comment in `env.sh` for the explanation for each envrionment variable.
+Review the comment in `env.sh` for the explanation for each environment variable.
 After defining these environment variables, run:

     ```bash
     source env.sh